 If the theory of environmental determinism were true, regardless of one's decision to move, compactness would have a discernible effect on young adults' BMIs.

 They continue their analysis with a longitudinal study.
 Contrary to their cross-sectional results, their analysis suggests there is no relationship between changes in compactness and young adults' BMIs.
 Young adults who moved to more compact communities did not experience a decrease in their BMIs.
 But then what explains differences initially found among young adult movers?

 Data reveal that young adults who were not overweight strongly preferred to relocate to areas with greater compactness.
 The opposite was not true for young adults who were overweight: they were nearly indifferent about the compactness of their communities.

-Ultimately, this confirms self-selection, not environmental determinism, provides a better understanding of young adults’ BMIs.
+Ultimately, this confirms self-selection, not environmental determinism, and provides a better understanding of young adults' BMIs.

 These results imply that planners have a rather limited ability to design out obesity.
 However, health is greater than BMI.
 One's BMI cannot account for differences among genders or body compositions, or even gauge one's true physical activity.
 Therefore, this should not discourage planners from creating compact, active spaces.
 In these spaces there may be greater opportunities for social interaction, and perhaps through these interactions the opportunities to encourage positive health behaviors.

 Hamidi and Ewing ultimately acknowledge this: "These findings do not suggest that place characteristics are unimportant, as planners need to meet the growing demand for walkable, compact and connected places, which are currently undersupplied."

 Top image: Public domain photo of young adults walking.